skysign/public/vue.js/boilerplate/vuejs-sqljs-boilerplate/README.md

 This will load mytest.db into vue.js and rows in sqlite database, are displayed in helloworld component.

-Not only this example shows also show how we use Vuex store to load db file from server, But also, we can see how vue component and Vuex store interact each other.
+Not only this example shows how we use Vuex store to load db file from server, But also, we can see how vue component and Vuex store interact each other.

 ## Build Setup